 - 1VerdictThe comfortable and high-tech Mercedes E-Class plug-in hybrid is available in petrol or diesel forms

 - 2Range, MPG, CO2 & chargingThe Mercedes E-Class hybrid has a decent electric range and impressive CO2 and MPG figures, on paper at least

-- 6Practicality & boot space - currently readingThe Mercedes E-Class hybrid’s battery reduces boot space quite considerably, but the E 300 de is at least available as an estate
+- 6Boot space, seating & practicality - currently readingThe Mercedes E-Class hybrid's battery reduces boot space quite considerably, but the E 300 de is at least available as an estate

 - 7Reliability & safety ratingThe Mercedes E-Class hybrid's excellent safety score and the company’s reputation for reliability should give buyers confidence

 - 8Living with itMercedes is bucking the trend with diesel-electric plug-in hybrid powertrains; we've spent some time with an E-Class hybrid in AMG Line spec to find out if it's a good idea